parveenkrraina/Databricks-Certified-Associate-Training/README.md

 ## Exam Overview

-The Databricks Data Engineer Associate exam tests your ability to use Databricks for building and managing data pipelines, performing ETL, and working with Delta Lake and related features on AWS.
+The Databricks Data Engineer Associate exam tests your ability to use Databricks for building and managing data pipelines, performing ETL, and working with Delta Lake and related features on AWS/Azure/GCP.

 ## Key Exam Topics